31 May

 It wasn't all psychedelic masterpieces, mass gatherings of the people and protests, though.
 Two British bands were about to change music forever.

-Led Zeppelin, formed in 1968 in London by Jimmy Page, Robert Plant, John Paul Jones, and John Bonham, quickly became one of the most influential rock bands of their era.
-Their music fused blues, hard rock, folk, and even Eastern influences to create a sound that was both powerful and dynamic.
-Each band member contributed singular talents: Bonham's thunderous drumming, Page's inventive guitar work, Jones's versatile musicianship, and Plant's soaring vocals.
-Tracks like 'Dazed and Confused', 'Communication Breakdown', and the iconic riff in 'Whole Lotta Love' showcased their ability to push sonic boundaries.
-Their early albums, 'Led Zeppelin' (1969) and 'Led Zeppelin II' (1969), set the stage for a new direction in rock, blending heaviness with musical sophistication.
-Although the band would reach their commercial and creative peak in the 1970s, the groundwork was firmly established in the late 60s, inspiring countless bands and changing the landscape of rock music.
+Breakout tracks like 'Dazed and Confused', 'Communication Breakdown', and the iconic, slide-heavy riff in 'Whole Lotta Love' showcased their unmatched ability to push sonic boundaries and weaponise the recording studio itself.
+Their early studio albums, 'Led Zeppelin' (1969) and 'Led Zeppelin II' (1969), set the stage for a bold new direction in popular music by successfully blending raw heaviness with immense musical sophistication.
+Although the band would reach their absolute commercial and creative peak during the stadium-rock era of the 1970s, this foundational groundwork was firmly established in the late 1960s, inspiring countless future artists and permanently changing the landscape of rock music

-Tony Iommi's down-tuned, heavy guitar riffs, paired with Osbourne's haunting vocals and Butler's dark, introspective lyrics, created an atmosphere that explored themes of war, paranoia, the occult, and social unrest.
-Songs like 'Black Sabbath', 'N.I.B.', and 'Paranoid' became blueprints for the heavy metal genre.
-Their early work was not just influential; it was revolutionary, giving rise to a new musical movement that would shape rock for decades to come.
-Together, Led Zeppelin and Black Sabbath redefined the possibilities of rock music at the end of the 1960s, leaving a legacy that continues to resonate today.
+Songs like 'Black Sabbath', which made pioneering use of the ominous musical interval known as the tritone or the devil's chord, alongside the driving riffs of 'N.I.B.' and the frantic anxiety of 'Paranoid', became the definitive blueprints for the entire heavy metal genre.
+Their early work was not just influential; it was entirely revolutionary, giving rise to an aggressive underground musical movement that would shape rock for decades to come.
+Together, Led Zeppelin and Black Sabbath redefined the possibilities of amplification and artistic expression at the end of the 1960s, leaving a towering legacy that continues to resonate today

 Across the pond, America would give us.
-Simon & Garfunkel, The Supremes, The Velvet Underground, Jefferson Aeroplane, and The Beach Boys.
+Simon & Garfunkel, The Doors, The Supremes, The Velvet Underground, Jefferson Aeroplane, and The Beach Boys.

 The Supremes were Motown's crown jewel, blending soulful vocals with impeccable pop melodies and an unmistakable sense of style.
 Diana Ross, Mary Wilson, and Florence Ballard dominated the charts with hits like 'Where Did Our Love Go', 'Baby Love', and 'Stop!
 In the Name of Love', consistently topping the Billboard Hot 100 and becoming international stars.
 They were one of the first African-American acts to achieve mainstream success, breaking barriers in a racially divided America and appearing on national television shows at a time when such representation was rare.